harpomaxx/COVID19/SEIQRDP/README.md

 Source code at [github]()

 **DISCLAIMER** Dot not consider these projections seriously.
 I'm far from being an expert on this field.
-They were made just for testing for fun.
+They were made just for testing and fun.

 Argentina
 =========